 640 Predicted flux levels sometimes increase between 275 m and 625 m, and at all other times attenuate very 641 slowly in this region.
 The EK60 data suggest the diel migration of all sizes of organisms to this region, 642 agreeing with previous analysis of copepods collected with nets (Wishner et al., 2020).
 Taken together, 643 the concurrent intermittent increases in flux with diel migration in the top 500 m suggests that 644 zooplankton are transporting organic matter.
 The observation that the rate of change in flux changes with 645 depth suggests some day-to-day variability in this transport.
 That this rate does not vary statistically 646 significantly between day and night suggests that any diel release of particles is relatively small compared 647 to the particles already present in situ.
-Indeed, it suggests that particle sinking is slow enough that any

-648 particles that are transported to depth during the day are retained at night.
+Indeed, it suggests that particle sinking is slow enough that any 648 particles that are transported to depth during the day are retained at night.
 Furthermore, nocturnal

-- 649 migrators are likely playing a role in carbon transport which may smooth out any diel signal.
-Another - possibility, given that the magnitude of the day-to-day variability in apparent particle flux is small, is that - 651 the zooplankton themselves, which likely make up about 5% of what the UVP counts as particles, may be - driving this apparent pattern and that particle flux itself does not vary.
-More likely, especially given the - observation that this flux variability did not track well with the within-day backscattering patterns seen by - the EK60 and the small number of particles that are zooplankton, is that this factor accounts for some, but - not all, of the observed variability in flux.
+- 650 possibility, given that the magnitude of the day-to-day variability in apparent particle flux is small, is that - the zooplankton themselves, which likely make up about 5% of what the UVP counts as particles, may be - driving this apparent pattern and that particle flux itself does not vary.
+More likely, especially given the - observation that this flux variability did not track well with the within day backscattering patterns seen by - 654 the EK60 and the small number of particles that are zooplankton, is that this factor accounts for some, but - not all, of the observed variability in flux.
 An additional source of temporal variability in flux is variation - in particle export from the photic zone.
-Zooplankton, if they are more common in large particle size bins, - or even if they have a flatter size distribution spectrum than non-living particles, will flatten the particle - size spectrum, where they are present.
-However, this effect, if present at our site, appears to be - overpowered by the disaggregation effect, since the particle size spectra appear to be steeper where - 660 zooplankton are present.

-Zooplankton are also known to congregate at the lower boundaries of ODZs (Wishner et al., 2018, 2020) and high urea concentrations in the lower oxycline of the ETNP have been suggested to be due to these zooplankton (Widner et al., 2018).
-Beam attenuation indicates a third peak in the oxycline below the ODZ.
-We do not see this congregation in the EK60 data, which is unsurprising as the EK60's 12 and 20 kHz signals do not penetrate to 1000 m in our data.
-The EK60 data do however suggest that larger, krill to

-666 fish sized organisms are not abundant in the lower oxycline.
+Zooplankton, if they are more common in large particle size bins, - or even if they have a flatter size distribution spectrum than non-living particles, will flatten the particle - 658 size spectrum, where they are present.
+However, this effect, if present at our site, appears to be - overpowered by the disaggregation effect, since the particle size spectra appear to be steeper where - 660 zooplankton are present. - Cooplankton are also known to congregate at the lower boundaries of ODZs (Wishner et al., 2018, 2020) - and high urea concentrations in the lower oxycline of the ETNP have been suggested to be due to these - coplankton (Widner et al., 2018).
+Beam attenuation indicates a third peak in the oxycline below the - 664 ODZ.
+We do not see this congregation in the EK60 data; which is unsurprising as the EK60's 12000 and - 665 20000 kHz signals do not penetrate to 1000m in our data.
+The EK60 data do however suggest that larger, - 666 krill to fish sized organisms are not abundant in the lower oxycline.

-7.6 Zooplankton likely disaggregate particles in the ODZ core
+667 7.6 Zooplankton likely disaggregate particles in the ODZ core